 [Jones, (Everett) LeRoi]

-(b Newark, NJ, Oct 7, 1934).
+(b Newark, NJ, Oct 7, 1934; d Newark, Jan 9, 2014).
 American writer.
 He studied piano, drums, and trumpet privately and attended Howard University (BA 1954).
 In the early 1960s he achieved wide recognition for his poetry and plays and for his writings about jazz, which included articles for Down Beat, Jazz, and Jazz Review; a selection of his writings, many from Down Beat, was published in 1967 as Black Music.
 His book Blues People (1963), the first full-length study of jazz by a black writer, is both a sociological inquiry, using blues and jazz as a means of understanding how African Americans became assimilated into American culture, and a superb discussion of the cultural context of the music in the United States.
-Besides his activities as a writer, Baraka has been involved in many black cultural and community projects.
+Besides his activities as a writer, Baraka was involved in many black cultural and community projects.
 He was a founder of the Black Arts Repertory Theater-School, which was in existence from ...

 revised by Jonas Westover